To-Do-List-FullStack-Test/backend/README_Anglais.md

 ## Project Architecture

-The project is divided into two main parts:
+The project is divided into two main parts we talk here on Backend:

 ### Backend (Laravel)